harman-brar/Shop-Backend/README.md

 This backend is being hosted: http://shop-backend-shop-backend.1d35.starter-us-east-1.openshiftapps.com

 ### Retrieving One Product:
-* replace (item_name) with one of the existing items listed after creating a cart
+* must replace (item_name) param with one of the existing items listed after creating a cart

 Route [GET]: http://shop-backend-shop-backend.1d35.starter-us-east-1.openshiftapps.com/products/one?name=(item_name)